SkylineCommunications/dataminer-docs/release-notes/General/General_Main_Release_10.3/General_Main_Release_10.3.0_CU1.md

 - If no comment was passed when an alarm was cleared, in some cases, the comment of the previous alarm would incorrectly not be added to the closing alarm.
 - In some cases, an incorrect `Alarm didn't have the correct format.` error would be logged.

-#### SLAnalytics - Behavioral anomaly detection: An upward level shift directly followed by a downward level shift would incorrectly get categorized as "unlabeled changes" [ID_35646]
+#### SLAnalytics - Behavioral anomaly detection: An upward level shift directly followed by a downward level shift would incorrectly get categorized as an "unlabeled" change event [ID_35646]

 <!-- MR 10.3.0 [CU1] - FR 10.3.4 -->

-When an upward level shift was directly followed by a downward level shift, in some cases, those changes would incorrectly get categorized as "unlabeled changes".
+When an upward level shift was directly followed by a downward level shift, in some cases, that change would incorrectly get categorized as an "unlabeled" change event.

 #### SLAnalytics - Automatic incident tracking: Problem with duplicate alarms [ID_35664]